Boon67/streamlit_fieldmatch/README.md

 ## License

-This project is provided as-is for healthcare data processing workflows.
+This project is provided as-is for data mapping and transformation workflows.

 ## Support